averlieren/brandon/bvm/README.md

 # bvm
 the **brandon virtual machine** is a register based virtual machine inspired by LC-3/Lua
-- there exists 2<sup>24</sup> memory locations, each address storing upto 32 bits
+- there exists an arbitrary amount of memory addresses and registers
-- there exists 29 general purpose registers
+- for legacy reasons
-- a link register
+    - LNK (link) register is set to 29
-- a remainder register
+    - RMD (remainder) register is set to 30
-- a program counter register
+    - RPC (program counter) register is set to 31
 - each instruction is 29 bits
-    - opcode occupies 5 bits, or `ceil(log_2(29))`
+    - the opcode occupies the first 5 bits

 hello world assembly
 ```